 When Wordsworth walks through London, encountering its various institutions, offices, monuments, and buildings, he is traversing through an abstract space deeply influenced by capitalism.
 The city's division into distinct sections, each functioning according to its own rules, mirrors Lefebvre's ideas about the fragmentation and control inherent in capitalist urban spaces.
 A particularly striking example of this is Wordsworth's experience at St. Bartholomew's Fair.
-11 The Fair encapsulates the contradictions of abstract space, overwhelming Wordsworth with its noise, chaos, and confusion, yet it also compels him to engage with the city in a more philosophical manner.
+The Fair encapsulates the contradictions of abstract space, overwhelming Wordsworth with its noise, chaos, and confusion, yet it also compels him to engage with the city in a more philosophical manner.
 The Fair thrills Wordsworth with its monstrosity: "phantasma,/ Monstrous in colour, motion, shape, sight and sound."
-As a "shock/ For eyes and ears," an "anarchy and din/Barbarian and infernal" (1850, 7:685-88) (emphasis added), the Fair lays "The whole creative powers of Man asleep" (1805, 7:677-81).
+As a "shock/ For eyes and ears," an "anarchy and din/ Barbarian and infernal" (1850, 7:685-88)(emphasis added), the Fair lays "The whole creative powers of Man asleep" (1805, 7:677-81).
 Apostrophizing it as "blank confusion," Wordsworth considers the Fair as a "true epitome" of "the mighty city" of London (1850, 7:722) where "the same perpetual whirl / Of trivial objects" has been "melted and reduced / To one identity" (1850, 7:725-30).
 The Fair concretizes urbanization which, in Merrifield's terms, is perceived in one's "mind's eye" as "a chaotic yet determined process," an aggregate of colour, motion, shape, sight and sound (2013, 6).
-It represents a "set of things/signs and their formal relationships," which is "full and empty" (Lefebvre, 1991, 49) confusion" or chaos that his senses cannot fathom.
-12
+It represents a "set of things/signs and their formal relationships," which is "full and empty" (Lefebvre, 1991, 49), at once an "[empty] blank [full of] confusion" or chaos that his senses cannot fathom.10

 Book VII also represents the city's inhabitants as abstractions-faces and facades stripped of their individuality, memories, and emotions.
 Losing their singularity and difference, they are dwarfed into shapes, forms, and faces because capitalist space prioritizes exchange value over human subjectivity, reducing individuals to mere commodities, their personal stories and experiences overlooked (Shaw, 2020, 205).
 A city where "everything [is] face and façade" demonstrates the "dominance of the visual (le perçu) and the primacy of the façade" (Lefebvre, 1991, 274).
 These faces are emblematic of a larger process of alienation, where the "totality" of human experience is obscured by the fetishization of appearances and the dominance of the visual (Ibid., 274).
-For Wordsworth, the people of London are largely unrecognizable, their identities flattened into abstract representations: "Face after face" (1850, 7:176-77), "a mystery"
+For Wordsworth, the people of London